87% of people would rather get slapped in the face than run out of data.

 Stan has three different quality settings when you're using the app on your phone.
 Low will use about 570MB per hour, medium will use around 1.1GB an hour, and high will use close to 3GB an hour.
 Out of the major streaming services available in Australia, Stan is the most data intensive.

-Foxtel Go offers two different quality settings when you're on a mobile connection: low or best.
+Foxtel Now offers two different quality settings when you're on a mobile connection: low or auto.
 On low, you'll use around 320MB for every hour you watch, and on best, this can rise to as much as 920MB per hour.

 Music streaming data usage will depend on the service that you're subscribed to.
 However, in most cases, you'll never use more than 144MB, which is when you're streaming music at 320kps (roughly 12MB a song).
 Spotify lets you dial down the quality to 96kpbs or 160kps, which cuts your hourly data usage to 43MB and 72MB respectively.